Merriweather Post Pavilion: 20th century

 In 1970, Columbia's manager Richard Anderson dropped bookings of rock groups after gate crashing and disturbances at a Steppenwolf concert.
 The Nederlander Organization began managing the venue in 1971.
 By 1972, the music shifted from Rouse & Merriweather's vision of symphonies to rock performers, and Charles E. Miller proposed bills that would disallow performances of entertainers with a history of violence in venues with a capacity of 3,000 or more.
-In the summer of 1974, Howard Research and Development manager Micheal Spear banned rock music after more incidents, listing Alice Cooper, Grateful Dead, and Edgar Winter as artists that were unacceptable.
+In the summer of 1974, Howard Research and Development manager Micheal Spear banned rock music after more incidents, listing Alice Cooper, Edgar Winter, and the Grateful Dead as artists that were unacceptable.
+By 1983 however, the embargo on the Grateful Dead had been lifted and the band played two shows a year there from 1983 to 1985, with the Jerry Garcia Band playing two more in 1989.

 In 1977, Jimmy Buffett performed at Merriweather for the first time.
 He played a total of 42 times, the most by any act.

 In 1978, and again in 1980 during his campaign against Ronald Reagan, President Jimmy Carter joined Willie Nelson on stage to sing a duet of "Georgia on My Mind".

 SFX bought the entertainment lease in 1999.